Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 The months passed quickly, and at the end of the school year, Harry bid goodbye to his friends, telling the muggle friends he'd be attending a private school in Scotland, while telling his wizarding friends he was going to Hogwarts.

 Minerva was getting nervous as she waited for her family to arrive.
 She'd entered both Harry and Brianna McGonagall's names on the list at Hogwarts when they'd performed their first accidental magic, and had casually 'let it slip' that her nephew had magical kids who would be attending so that it wouldn't come as a surprise that the headmaster would investigate.
-She was also glad that Harry already knew who he was, and was also glad he was keeping it secret.
+She was also glad that Harry already knew who he was, and he was keeping it secret.
 She was proud of how quickly they'd devoured the Occlumency book and how much effort they'd put into learning it, but she knew she'd have to actually test their shields to find out how well they were doing.
 It was imperative that Harry be a master Occlumens as soon as possible, preferably before his first class with Snape.

 That was another thing Albus did that she didn't understand.
 Ever since he'd hired that insufferable git (not that she'd actually call him that) his absolutely blatant favoritism of the Slytherins made a complete mockery of the point system.
 Breathing seemed to be Snape's main reason for taking points from Gryffindors and adding points to Slytherins.
 According to the school records, the man had never taken a point from a Slytherin or given a point to a Gryffindor in the ten or so years he'd been working there.
 She pointed out all these facts, along with accounts from dozens of witnesses from every house but Slytherin, and Albus completely ignored it, saying that he trusted Snape.
 She'd even shown him pensieve memories from students that proved Snape didn't even teach.
 He simply put instructions on the board and started taking points from Gryffindors.
 For that reason, no house but Slytherin had won the House Cup since he'd become the head of Slytherin house.